Northanger Abbey (1987 film): Plot

-The film is set in the late 18th century, when Jane Austen wrote the novel although it was published after her death in 1817.
-Northanger Abbey is the story of a young woman, Catherine Morland, who is invited to Bath, Somerset, with family friends, the Allens; they hope that the waters at Bath will help Mr. Allen's gout.
-Catherine (called "Cathy" by her many younger siblings) is a 17-year-old young lady who has been quite sheltered all her life, escaping only by reading Gothic novels, and so is delighted to go to Bath.
-Mrs. Allen introduces Catherine to the Thorpe family, including an older girl, Isabella, who befriends Catherine.
+The film is set in the late 18th century when Jane Austen wrote the novel, although it was published after her death in 1817.
+Northanger Abbey is the story of Catherine Morland, who is invited to Bath, Somerset, with family friends, the Allens; they hope that the waters at Bath will help Mr. Allen's gout.
+Catherine (called "Cathy" by her many younger siblings) is a 17-year-old young lady who has been sheltered all her life, but escapes in her imagination by reading Gothic novels.
+She is delighted to go to Bath.
+Mrs. Allen introduces Catherine to the Thorpe family, including the eldest daughter, Isabella, who befriends Catherine.
 The girls have bonded over their love of similar novels when their brothers arrive.
 James (Catherine's brother) falls in love with Isabella, who is a hardened flirt.
 Likewise, John (Isabella's brother and James's friend) pursues Catherine, who does not like John nearly as much as John likes himself.

-Catherine is falling in love with a quirky 26-year-old clergyman, Henry Tilney, whom she met at a dance.
-She befriends Henry's sister, Eleanor, and goes on many outings with the two of them, after their brother Frederick Tilney comes to Bath.
+Catherine is falling in love with 26-year-old clergyman Henry Tilney, whom she met at a dance soon after her arrival in Bath.
+She befriends Henry's sister, Eleanor, and goes on outings with them, after their brother Frederick Tilney comes to Bath, together with their father General Tilney.
 Isabella, having learned that James (to whom she is now engaged) is poor, begins to flirt with Frederick and ultimately ends her engagement with James.
 Eleanor invites Catherine to stay with her at the Tilneys' home, Northanger Abbey.

 Catherine accepts the invitation with pleasure, although she imagines that the Abbey will be rather like one of the gloomy castles in her books.
-Catherine is at first welcomed by General Tilney (Henry's father), who has been bragged to by John Thorpe that Catherine (whom John thinks is in love with him) is an heiress.
-When the General realizes that Catherine is not rich, however, he sends her packing.
-Once back at home, Catherine is unhappy, missing Henry and disillusioned about her precious Gothic novels.
-Henry appears and proposes, however, and the story ends happily.
+General Tilney has been bragged to by John Thorpe that Catherine (whom John thinks is in love with him) is an heiress.
+When the General realises that Catherine's family is far from rich, however, he sends her packing from the Abbey at night.
+Once back at home, Catherine is unhappy, missing Henry and disillusioned about Gothic novels.
+Henry appears and proposes however, and the story ends happily.